 How do I make an appointment?
 Call my confidential telephone, 905-319-1924, and leave a message or complete and submit the Request an Appointment form.
 I will return your call or email within 48 hours on business days.

 How quickly will I be seen?
 Usually appointments are scheduled within two weeks.
 Call or use the Request an Appointment form.

 Are the sessions confidential?
-All our conversations are confidential, except where legal exceptions apply as outlined on the Welcome to Psychotherapy form.
+All our conversations are confidential, except where legal exceptions apply.

 What does a session cost?
 My current fee is $141.59 plus HST per hour.
 Read the Financial Agreement and Disclosure for more detail.